We provide opportunities in three core areas:

 Spending time and being active in the outdoors; making practical improvements to local green spaces; valuing and understanding nature and the natural environment through learning.

-"An excellent way to learn more about the environment whilst taking part in conservation activities that make a difference to both wildlife and the local community" - young person
+"An excellent way to learn more about the environment whilst taking part in conservation activities that make a difference to both wildlife and the local community"

 2) Connecting with others: